 – Basic Properties (Metric Entropy)-

-In this section is a compact metric space.
+is a compact metric space.

 Some properties of Metric entropy